skip-mev/docs/docs/chains/lanes/existing-lanes/2-free.md

 sidebar_position: 1
 ---

-:::info Default Lane
+:::info TLDR

-The `Default Lane` is the **most general and least restrictive** lane.
-The Default Lane accepts all transactions that are not accepted by the other lanes, is generally the lowest priority lane, and consumes all blockspace that is not consumed by the other lanes.
+The `Free Lane` is purposefully built to allow certain transactions to be included in a block without paying fees.
+This lane can be used to encourage certain behaviors on the chain, such as staking, governance, or other actions that are beneficial to the chain.
 :::

 ### 📖 Overview

-The default lane mirrors how CometBFT/Tendermint creates proposals today.

-- Does a basic check to ensure that the transaction is valid (using baseapp's CheckTx).
+The free lane closely follows the block building logic of the default lane, with exception for the following:

+- Transactions can only be included in the free lane if they are considered free (as defined by the free lane's factory).
-- Orders the transactions based on tx fee amount (highest to lowest).
+- By default, the ordering of transactions in the free lane is based on the transaction's fee amount (highest to lowest).
+However, this can be overridden to support ordering mechanisms that are not based on fee amount (e.g. ordering based on the user's stake amount).
-- Creates a partial block with the ordered transactions.

-The default lane implements the same `ABCI++` interface as the other lanes, however it does no special processing of transactions (outside of a basic `AnteHandler` check) and orders the transactions based on their fee amount in its partial block.
-The `PrepareLane` handler will reap transactions from the lane up to the `MaxBlockSpace` limit, and the `ProcessLane` handler will ensure that the transactions are ordered based on their fee amount and pass the same checks done in `PrepareLane`.
+The free lane implements the same `ABCI++` interface as the other lanes, and does the same verification logic as the [default lane](default).
+The free lane's `PrepareLane` handler will reap transactions from the lane up to the `MaxBlockSpace` limit, and the `ProcessLane` handler will ensure that the transactions are ordered based on their fee amount (by default) and pass the same checks done in `PrepareLane`.

 :::note 📚 **This page is for chain developers.**